 This program is composed entirely of elective courses and provides advanced study in electronic design and device theory for those who wish to enhance their analog and digital design skills, while increasing their knowledge of the underlying device physics.
 A maximum of two 400 level courses may be taken.
+It is the student's responsibility to meet all course prerequisites.
+Any student admitted to a master's degree program offered by the department may apply coursework completed in the certificate program toward the master's degree requirements

 (Four from the following)

 ECE 411 Power Electronics

-ECE 414 Audio and Electroacoustics
+ECE 412 Electric Motor Drives

 ECE 425 Analysis and Design of Integrated Circuits

 ECE 521 Quantum Electronics

 ECE 524 Electronic Circuit Design

 ECE 525 RF Integrated Circuit Design

 ECE 526 Active Filter Design

 ECE 527 Performance Analysis of RF Integrated Circuits

 ECE 529 Advanced VLSI Design

 ECE 530 High Performance VLSI/IC Systems

 ECE 571 Nanodevices and Technology

 ECE 575 Electron Devices